SOLV-Code/Open-Source-Env-Cov-PacSalmon/NOTES/PDO_Comparison/README.md

 	width="400">

 Many environmental indicators have become more variable in recent years.
-However, the Oct-Mar range in monthly PDO index  has been smaller since the 1970s than it was from the 1900s to the 1960s. *Is there some quirk in the raw data or index calculation methods to explain that?*
+However, the Oct-Mar range in monthly PDO index  has been smaller since the 1970s than it was from the 1900s to the 1960s. *Is there some quirk in the raw data or index calculation methods to explain that?
+Could it be due to the [removal of the underlying long-term trend](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/issues/26)?*

 <img src="https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/OUTPUT/PDO_Comparisons/PDO_Comparisons_TimeSeriesOfRanges.png"
 	width="500">